Will

 ← Back to Resource Kit

-A will is a legal document that outlines where or to whom you want your personal possessions and estate to be left.
+A will (formerly called a Last Will and Testament) is a legal document that outlines where or to whom you want your personal possessions and estate to be left to after your death.
 It can also include your wishes for your remains and/or a memorial.

 Tips & Links